systematic-magic/AgingPubMed/research_papers_html.rst

 	|
 	- Check that title has period (.) at the end.

-	- Check that title is written in :ref:`sentence case<sentence_case>` and coloured in black.
+	- Check that title is written in :ref:`sentence case<sentence_case>` and colored in black.

 14.3.
 Check that additional table-related information is presented below the table as a note in :ref:`plain text<plain_text>`.